Frequently Asked Questions

 Who Is RISE For?

-This program is for all STEM students — students studying any of the following subjects: Biology, Chemistry, CIS, CEN, Engineering, Computer Science, Material Science Technology, Mathematics, Physics, Environmental Science, or Geology.
-Students need to be attending school full-time, have a GPA of 2.5 or higher, and be U.S. citizens or permanent residents.
+This program is for all STEM students — students studying any of the following subjects: Biology, Chemistry, CIS, Engineering, Computer Science, Material Science Technology, Mathematics, Physics, Robotics and Electronics, Environmental Science, or Geology.
 Women and underrepresented minority students are encouraged to apply.

 How Do I Apply for RISE?